Cricket-Sri Lanka v Australia - third test scoreboard

-second day of the third and final test between Sri Lanka and
+day of the third and final test between Sri Lanka and Australia

 Australia first innings: (overnight 235-5)